A travelling wave approach to a multi-agent system with a path-graph topology: Controllers for the boundaries

 A soft-boundary controller can be designed for various purposes, for instance, to prevent or modify a wave's transmission through the boundary.
-We now design an absorbing controller that prevents the reflection of a wave from the left side of the soft boundary.
-The derivation for its right side is analogous.
+We now design an absorbing controller that prevents the reflection of a wave by specifying $\inpf$ and $\inpr$.

-Suppose that the soft boundary is between agents $\indSB$ and $\indSB+1$.
-By the combination of (\ref{eq:SB_4a}) and (\ref{eq:add_input_4}), we get
+\begin{thm} Suppose that the soft boundary is between agents $\indSB$ and $\indSB+1$.
+Then the control law that prevents a wave to be reflected from the soft boundary is